GeorgeFalkovich/video-hosting/README.md

 http://videohost.george-falkovich.com/

-In order to use this project, you will need to provide you own connection details to config.php file.
+In order to use this project, you will need to provide you own connection details mysql database to config.php file.